LegacyNsfw/Cpu32Emulator/misc/journal.md

 And then:

-> The build is now clean and the namespace issues are completely resolved - we didn't just postpone the problem, we actually fixed it at the root level by ensuring the Shared project generates a proper compiled assembly that other projects can reference.
+> The build is now clean and the namespace issues are completely resolved - we didn't just postpone the problem, we actually fixed it at the root level by ensuring the Shared project xgenerates a proper compiled assembly that other projects can reference.

 It's sneaky, but it implemented MemoryManagerService.CanWrite() when I asked it to.